PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ## File secrets.h (for the MQTT Publisher1 device)

-To have the Publisher device be able to connect to the internet, to: a) get, at intervals, a Unixtime datetime stamp from an NTP server; b) send MQTT messages to the MQTT Broker, you have to fill-in the WiFi SSID and PASSWORD.
+To have the Publisher1 device be able to connect to the internet, to: a) get, at intervals, a Unixtime datetime stamp from an NTP server; b) send MQTT messages to the MQTT Broker, you have to fill-in the WiFi SSID and PASSWORD.

 Set the timezone offset from UTC:
 ```